tmp-etc/dots/md/0X_white_box.md

 TBA, prolly only if you can hit some internal endpoint that enabled code exec etc...

 [^1]: never assume that 'this would never happen'
+[^2]: if something feels 'legacy' or done in a different manner than rest of the software
+[^3]: especially if they feel 'bolted on', i.e shit was not planned, architected nor implemented with security in mind